Shakyakaran/Calculator/README.md

 # Calculator
-A mathematical calculator by use of js
+A mathematical calculator
+- language used - js , html , css